 3. The Purpose of this standard

-The Sustainable Eel Standard has been developed as part of the solution for the sustainable recovery of the European Eel.
+This standard has been developed as part of the solution for the sustainable recovery of the European eel.
 The objectives of this standard are defined in the Terms of Reference for its development.
 They are summarised as follows:

 Objectives